Malia Obama Making Out With ‘Mystery’ Man And Smoking A Cigarette Sends Social Media Into A Frenzy

 News about Malia Obama making out with a mystery man and lighting up a cigarette during a pregame event is sending social media into a frenzy.
-The freshman Harvard student is living her life the way most young adults do, but her celebrity status doesn’t cut her much slack and people are reacting.
+The freshman Harvard student is living her life the way most young adults do, but her celebrity status doesn’t cut her much slack, and people are reacting.

-On Monday, TMZ reported that Malia Obama was spotted kissing a guy during before the Yale-Harvard football game in New Haven, Connecticut.
+On Monday, TMZ reported that Malia Obama was spotted kissing a guy during the Yale-Harvard football game in New Haven, Connecticut.
 She was seen on video making out with the young man who was wearing a crimson sweatshirt, but it’s unknown if he’s a fellow student.
 The former first daughter also lit up a cigarette, something her mother, Michelle Obama, is known to be flat-out against; she reportedly put a little “fear” into her husband for his smoking habits.

 The overall reaction on social media to the latest report about the Obamas’ eldest daughter is to “leave her alone.”
 Many feel the 19-year-old should be able to live her life freely without “creepy” photographers getting shots of her kissing someone.
 Others expressed that they don’t care.
 Commenters didn’t find Malia Obama’s outing newsworthy just because she was kissing someone and smoking a cigarette.